trivago/influxdbviewer/README.md

 * search TODOs in code :)
 * remove all print statements from code
 * add config option to deactivate the cache entirely (put that in doku)
+* test what happens if you send an invalid query / test error message
+* add support for version 0.9